 - We recommend using a single disk volume for the operating system.
 As long as storage data is stored on separate disks, the protection of the operating system disk is not critical.
 (A recovery procedure is available to reload and restore all device settings from the storage pool.)

 - Unless you are using a SAN, we recommend deploying three or more physical disks and using ZFS Software RAID when creating the storage pool.
 ZFS RAID is more robust than hardware RAID and x360Recover has been optimized to provide disk failure and replacement of ZFS volumes.

 - When using a SAN, you may opt to create a RAID-0 storage pool consisting of iSCSI LUNs.
 (The disk redundancy will be provided by the SAN.)
 For optimal performance, create a RAID-1 storage pool using multiple 10Gbe network adapters to provide access to the iSCSI disk volumes.
 Ideally, each iSCSI volume should be provided by a separate SAN server.

 - DHCP should be enabled on the network when installing x360Recover to simplify the startup network configuration of the device for licensing and initial software upgrade.
 During configuration or after setup has completed, a permanent static IP address should be assigned to the device so that agents have consistent access to the device.

 Best Practices for deploying agents on Windows

-Search for unknown large file creation
+Monitor frequent large file creation

 - Perform a search for files greater than 50MB created within the last seven days.
 Verify that there are no ongoing large data dumps being performed on the server that can dramatically balloon the size of Axcient x360Recover incremental backup images.
 Some possible examples to avoid: SQL database backups; Quickbooks company file backups; PST File exports or copies, Windows Server Backup images, etc.